CluelessBiker/project5-red-crayon/README.md

 -g eslint
 ```
 3. Git add, commit, and push changes to gitpod.
-4. Create the project app on Heroku, and link the GitHub repository by lavigating to the 'Deploy' tab.
+4. Create the project app on Heroku, and link the GitHub repository by navigating to the 'Deploy' tab.

 ### Connecting to the API:
 1. Navigated to the Heroku app of the project DRF-API, and under the Settings tab, added the following configvars: